Modes of operation

 TraceEvent(_NTO_TRACE_STOP);

 You can decide whether to trace until you've gathered a certain quantity of data, trace for a certain length of time, or trace only during an operation that's of particular interest to you.
-After stopping the trace, you should flush the buffer by issuing the _NTO_TRACE_FLUSHBUFFER command:
+You can flush the contents of the trace buffers at any time by issuing the _NTO_TRACE_FLUSHBUFFER command:

 TraceEvent(_NTO_TRACE_FLUSHBUFFER);